-Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (Most Recent Year)
+Opportunities for Parental Involvement (School Year 2016-17)

-Parents are actively involved in the school through the Parent Teacher Student Association (PTSA), booster clubs for athletics and performing arts, the School Site Council (SSC), and special committees including the English Learner Advisory Committee (ELAC).
-Parents are invited to attend a variety of informational nights throughout the year to learn about topics such as freshman orientation, scholarships, college financial aide and parenting strategies.
-Parents have the opportunity to communicate with teachers on a daily basis through the use of academic planners which are required for all students, email, and phone calls.
+Parents are actively involved in the school through Parent Teacher Student Association (PTSA), booster clubs for athletics and performing arts, School Site Council (SSC), English Learner Advisory Committee (ELAC), and other special committees.
+Parents are invited to attend a variety of informational nights throughout the year to learn about topics such as freshman orientation, scholarships, college financial aide, and parenting strategies.
+Parents have the opportunity to communicate with teachers on a daily basis through the use of academic planners (required for all students), email, and phone calls.
 Parents may access their students' academic, attendance and behavioral information using the Aeries student database parent-portal.
-Information regarding school activities, events, and counseling services are posted on the school website at cypress.auhsd.us and are also communicated via Black Board and Naviance.
-Parents are encouraged and expected to be part of their student's education, and are welcome to meet with staff members to improve the learning experiences for their students.
+Information regarding school activities, events, and counseling services are posted on the school website at cypress.auhsd.us and are also communicated via Black Board and California Colleges.
+Parents are encouraged and expected to be part of their student's education, and are encouraged to meet with staff members to improve the learning experiences for their students.